News on field service management and optimization

 • Otherwise, it remains an unpaid break.

-In practice, it all depends on the organization in place.
-And that’s where trouble starts for some companies…
+In practice, everything depends on the organization in place.
+And that’s where trouble often starts for some companies…

-You could say “because it’s the law” and leave it at that.
-But that would overlook some very concrete consequences:
+One could say “because it’s the law,” and stop there.
+But that would ignore some very real consequences:

-• Financial penalties in case of a labor inspection.
+• Financial penalties in the event of a labor inspection.

 • Growing dissatisfaction among employees who feel squeezed dry.

-• Psychosocial risks linked to overload and lack of recovery time.
+• Psychosocial risks related to overload and failure to respect recovery times.

 • Damaged reputation with clients and partners.

 In short: a company that neglects breaks has everything to lose.
-There’s nothing poetic about administrative irregularity.
+There’s nothing poetic about administrative irregularities.

 Gray Areas: Waiting, Travel, Downtime

-Many companies consider these moments as breaks—so, unpaid.
+Many companies consider these moments as breaks—thus unpaid.

 From the employee’s perspective, it’s quite different: they remain on call, often restricted in their movements, without real freedom.

-Hence legitimate frustrations… and avoidable conflicts if the issue is addressed upfront.
+Hence legitimate frustrations… and avoidable conflicts if the issue is addressed in advance.

 Formalizing Breaks: Mission Impossible?

 Not necessarily.
-Some management software like Cadulis allows you to:
+Some management software like Cadulis allow you to:

 • Automatically reserve time slots dedicated to breaks (lunch, recovery, etc.).

-• Set fixed rules with controlled flexibility (wider time slots, 10-minute tolerance, etc.).
+• Configure fixed rules with controlled flexibility (extended time slots, 10-minute tolerance, etc.).

-A well-configured tool then becomes a **partner in regulatory compliance**.
-And not just another Excel sheet to fill out at the end of the day, half-asleep in front of your computer.
+A well-configured tool then becomes an **ally for regulatory compliance**.
+And not just another Excel sheet to fill out at the end of the day, half asleep in front of your computer.

 An infographic of legal rights

-Yes, you need to set boundaries.
-Yes, you must comply with regulations.
-But all of this should be based on an ingredient often forgotten in HR guides: trust.
+Yes, a framework must be set.
+Yes, regulations must be respected.
+But all this should be based on an ingredient often forgotten in HR guides: trust.

 You can’t monitor every break, every cigarette, every call to daycare.
 And it’s not desirable.
 What field teams want is to be treated with respect.

-They know how to make the right call if they’re clearly informed about the rules.
+They know how to do the right thing if they are clearly informed of the rules.

 • Clearly inform your employees about their break rights.

-• Configure your schedules to include breaks without overloading the day.
+• Configure your schedules to include breaks without making the day heavier.

-• Use suitable tools like Cadulis to ensure reliable rules and maintain fairness.
+• Use appropriate tools like Cadulis to ensure rules are reliable and maintain fairness.

 • Keep a dose of common sense: people can’t be scheduled down to the last centimeter.